charlesdavydov2010/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue.
 Break down the problem into smaller, more manageable parts, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
 Finally, don't be afraid to ask for help or advice from others in the community.
 Learning from your mistakes and the experiences of others will make you a better programmer.

+# 2024-01-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to writing clear, concise code that accomplishes its purpose efficiently.
+It reminds us to avoid unnecessary complexity and over-engineering.
+Always strive to break down complex problems into simpler components, use well-designed abstractions, and embrace readability.
+Remember, the code you write today might be read, understood, and maintained by others tomorrow or even years later."

+Additionally, "Code is read much more often than it is written."
+This quote emphasizes the importance of writing code with readability in mind, as maintenance and debugging are significant parts of software development lifecycle.
+The wise programmer values clarity and simplicity as highly as functionality.